locke14/sensor-control-system/README.md

 ## Setup Instructions

-1. Install the latest version of Python from [the official website](https://www.python.org/downloads/).
+1. Install the latest version of Python.

 2. Install a C++ compiler.
-If you're using Windows, you can install [MinGW](http://www.mingw.org/).
+If you're using Windows, you can install MinGW.
 If you're using macOS, you can install the Xcode command line tools.
 If you're using Linux, you can install the `g++` package using your package manager.

 3. Clone this repository to your local machine.